Stone walls, crocodile-filled moats, Rottweilers — our ancestors found some pretty creative home security solutions!

 If you’re considering a regional firm in your area, make sure to check on the following issues:

-- Are you as the customer responsible for maintaining the equipment or will the company keep it up to date?
+- Are you, as the customer, responsible for maintaining the equipment, or will the company keep it up to date?
 If you’re responsible, work that into what you’ll be paying.

-- Does the system’s control panel have a battery backup during loss of electricity?
+- Does the system’s control panel have a battery backup during the loss of electricity?
 What about backup for the WiFi connection?
 If not, the system could leave you vulnerable.

 - If you have the ability to self-monitor, can you integrate components you already own via Z-wave or another similar service?